-However, in the context of Creative Scotland’s Spring 2014 review of funding programmes and overall strategy, the AmbITion Scotland programme is coming to a close.
+In the context of Creative Scotland’s Spring 2014 review of funding programmes and overall strategy, the AmbITion Scotland programme came to a close.
 Digital remains a crosscutting theme throughout Creative Scotland’s draft strategic plan and Creative Scotland’s approach to supporting digital development will be published in due course.

-AmbITion Scotland’s online resources will stay up-to-date over the near future, featuring new case studies from Make:IT:Happen funded organisations.
+AmbITion Scotland’s online resources will stay online, featuring the case studies from Make:IT:Happen funded organisations.
 We invite you to browse these now to inspire you in your own digital ambitions.

 As Scotland’s new cultural engagement hub, Culture Republic is committed to making sure that digital development support remains accessible to Scotland’s cultural sector.